 Celery is a healthy food.

-Lots of fiber, a good dose of vitamin K, C, and A, Potassium, Folate, antioxidants… and all that with almost no calories or carbohydrates.
-When I realized that celery wasn’t just water and strings (which for those who are curious are the xylem of the celery plant!) but a healthy, nutritious vegetable I also realized that it was time for me to figure out how to love it on a regular basis.
-I started adding it to my morning microgreen smoothie, but I wanted something different, something that appealed to the entire family.
+Lots of fiber, a good dose of vitamin K, C, and A, Potassium, Folate, and antioxidants.
+When we realized that celery wasn’t just water and strings (the xylem) but a healthy, nutritious vegetable we also realized that it was time for us to figure out how to love it on a regular basis.
+We began adding it to our morning microgreen smoothies, but we wanted something different, something that appealed to the entire family.
 Enter the stuffing…

-‘Ants on a log’ is a perennial children’s favorite- celery stuffed with peanut butter and topped with raisins- but I needed to up the creative factor.
-I tried several different fillings: tuna and tofu salad, different kinds of nut butter, a spicy salsa stuffing… the bottom line is that the possibilities are endless.
-Just add microgreens to any filling and you will up the nutrient quotient as well.
+‘Ants on a log’ is a perennial children’s favorite- celery stuffed with peanut butter and topped with raisins- but it’s time to up the creative factor.
+Try many different fillings: tuna and tofu salad, different kinds of nut butter, a spicy salsa stuffing… the possibilities are endless.
+Just add microgreens to any filling and you will up the nutrient quotient and flavor as well.

 - 4 oz.
 Cream Cheese